-Preheat oven to 275°F. On a piece of brown Kraft paper (or cut-up grocery bag), make two patterns by drawing circles around the bottom of a round 9-inch cake pan.
-Trim away all but about 1-1/2-inch of excess.
+Preheat oven to 275°F. On a piece of parchment paper or brown Kraft paper , make two patterns by drawing circles around the bottom of a round 9-inch cake pan.
+Trim away all but about 1-1/2 inches of excess.
 Place patterns on one large or two small baking sheets.

-Using your largest mixing bowl, beat egg whites until just frothy.
+Using your largest mixing bowl, beat the egg whites until just frothy.
 Then, with mixer running, sprinkle in the cream of tartar, salt, and vanilla and almond extracts.
-Continue beating, gradually adding sugar a tablespoon at a time, and beating until meringue is thick, and has very stiff peaks.
+Continue beating, gradually adding sugar a tablespoon at a time, until meringue is thick, and has very stiff peaks.

 Bake in your preheated oven for 1 hour and 15 minutes.
 Then, without opening the oven door, turn off the heat, and leave the meringues in the oven for at least 2 hours.
 (Note: If meringues are on separate oven racks, be sure racks are far enough apart to allow for air circulation.)

-Take 1/2 cup of the reserved sweetened strawberries and process 10 or 15 seconds in a blender, but not to the point of purée.
-(In fact, you may wish to add a few additional tablespoons of sliced berries.)
+Take 1/2 cup of the sweetened strawberries and process 10 or 15 seconds in a blender; do not purée.

-With an electric mixer, whip the cream until foamy, then sprinkle in the confectioner's sugar and whip until stiff peaks form.
-Remove 1-1/4 cup of the whipped cream and place in a small bowl.
-Fold the processed strawberries into the cream in the small bowl.
+With an electric mixer, whip the cream until foamy, then sprinkle in the confectioners' sugar and whip until stiff peaks form.
+Remove 1-1/4 cups of the whipped cream and place in a small bowl.
+Fold the puréed strawberries into the cream in the small bowl.
 Set aside.
 Fold the liqueur into the remaining whipped cream.

 Serve at once, or refrigerate and serve within 1 hour.
-Cut in wedges and pass with the reserved strawberries.
+Cut in wedges and serve with the reserved strawberries spooned over the top.